Gaok1/MyStuff/README.md

-# MyStuffEnygma - Simulação da Máquina Enigma
+# MyStuffEnygma -  Enigma Machine Simulation

 Enygma - Enigma Machine Simulation
 This project is a simulation of the Enigma Machine, a cryptographic device used by Nazi Germany during World War II.
 The code is implemented in Java and employs rotor logic to perform encryption and decryption of messages.